openstad/openstad-app/README.md

 ## Start up docker compose
-For development install and start docker desktop.
+Start up docker-compose, it will build the images and start the container.
+The first time building the images might take a while.
+The argument --d tells docker-compose to run in the background

 ```
 docker-compose up --d
 ```

-## Running migrations and seeds
+## Creating database tables and filling them
 For now, for dev, the migrations have to be run manually.
 There are a few settings in the databases that need to be set correctly for it all to work together.
 This works in combination with above .env values.
 Any changes in .env values after running the seeds might require database changes.

-1. Create the api site entries (runs both basic migrations and seeds.). .
+1.1 Create the api site entries (runs both basic migrations and seeds.).
 This seed run will empty the tables, so don't use once running.

+It will create the database based based upon the definitions of sequalizer, then it will set all migrations to marked.

+Any future changes in database can be run run wih node migrate.js.
 ```
 docker-compose exec api node reset.js
 ```